-- 1. Each leader who is represented on table by a command base, must decide what he will do from the following command decisions.
-The General may take two actions (may be two of the same), Commanders only one: - Control units under his command and within bow range.
-Units will have to take a control test if not being controlled. - Inspire a unit which the leader has already joined.
-To do this the leader's command base must be in contact with the unit and from that point on he will move with the unit and be bound by any combat results.
-This will allow the leader to do one of: - Influence a Control or Evade Test - Remove a DP from a resting unit - Increase a unit's combat effectiveness
+1. Each leader who is represented on table by a command stand, must decide what he will do from the following command decisions.
+The General may take two actions (may be two of the same), Commanders only one:

+- Control units under his command and within bow range.
+Units will have to take a control test if not being controlled.

+- Inspire a unit which the leader has already joined.
+To do this the leader's command stand must be in contact with the unit and from that point on he will move with the unit and be bound by any combat results.
+This will allow the leader to do one of:

+- Influence a Control or Evade Test

+- Remove a DP from a resting unit

+- Increase a unit's combat effectiveness

 Unless a General has chosen to inspire twice, a leader may only do one of these per turn.
 He may for example, inspire in combat or remove DPs but not both.
-An inspiration marker should be placed beside the command base to note that he will inspire.
+An inspiration marker should be placed beside the command stand to note that he will inspire.
 It should be removed once the action is completed.
 Special Units cannot be inspired.
+Leaders in Chariots or on Elephants may inspire adjacent units as long as they are in base to base contact.

 - Move during the Command Phase and/or join a unit.
 A leader who had already joined a unit will move with that unit normally in the move phase and does not need to take a Move command decision to do so.
 Unattached leaders may only move in this phase although if they join a unit they may move with it in later phases of the same turn.
-Unattached leaders may move up to 240 paces, attached leaders move as part of the unit. - Issue orders or listen them, or send messenger (applicable in a multi-player game) - 2.
-Units which are not being conrolled, and all units who wish to cease rout, pursuit, or looting; must take a Control Test to determine their actions for the rest of the turn.
+Unattached leaders may move up to 240 paces, attached leaders move as part of the unit.
+Leaders in Chariots or on Elephants are permanently with that unit and may not move independently. - Issue orders or listen them, or send messenger (applicable in a multi-player game)

+2. Units which are not being controlled, and all units who wish to cease rout, pursuit, or looting; must take a Control Test to determine their actions for the rest of the turn.
 Roll 1 AvD (A-B Grade) or 1 D6 (others).
 To cease rout etc, the result must be other than repeat last move:

-Results:

-+1 if charging, looting, in rout or pursuit;

-+/-1 if Leader inspiring that unit

-1-2 = Halt and remain halted for the duration of the turn.

-3-4 = Act as player wishes.
+Results: +1 if charging, looting, in rout or pursuit; 1-2 = Halt and remain halted for the duration of the turn. +/-1 if Leader inspiring that unit 3-4 = Act as player wishes.
 5-6 = Repeat last move.

-- 3. Attempt to stop Rampage.
+3. Attempt to stop Rampage.
 Roll a D6 for each rampaging elephant or scythed chariot.
-If the result is 5-6 the unit is destroyed (elephant killed by its mahout/escorts or chariot crashed) +2 to the die roll each turn after the 1st.
-If the rampage is not stoped, roll the die again to determine a new random direction of movement. - 4.
-Dice to return from off table.
+If the result is 5-6 the unit is destroyed (elephant killed by its mahout/escorts or chariot crashed) +2 to the die roll each turn after the 1^{st} .
+If the rampage is not stopped, roll the die again to determine a new random direction of movement.

+4. Dice to return from off table.
 Units may not voluntarily leave the table.
 If they rout, retire or evade off table they may either remain off for the remainder of the game or dice to return from the following command phase.
-They will return at any point within bow range of the point of departure if they get the following D6 result: - All A Grade troops, B-C Grade Heavy Infantry, any troops with a leader 1-6 - D Grade Heavy Infantry, all light infantry, B grade cavalry 2-6 - C-D Grade Cavalry 3-6 - -1 to die roll each turn after the first until return is not possible, even if the die roll is voluntarily delayed
+They will return at any point within bow range of the point of departure if they get the following D6 result:

+- All A Grade troops, B-C Grade Heavy Infantry, any troops with a leader 1-6 - D Grade Heavy Infantry, all light infantry, B grade cavalry 2-6 - C-D Grade Cavalry 3-6 - -1 to die roll each turn after the first until return is not possible, even if the die roll is voluntarily delayed